A member who lives out during short-term duty overseas may use the travel card to pay the travel costs set out in this table.

 Receipts are not required for meal and incidental costs.

-Note: Information regarding the retention of receipts for meals and incidentals is outlined in The Travel Guides, sponsored by Defence Support and Reform Group.
+Note: Information regarding the retention of receipts for meals and incidentals is outlined on the Defence Travel intranet site, sponsored by the Defence Estate & Infrastructure Group.

 A member is not eligible to use the travel card for accommodation or meals if any of these conditions are met.